 Welcoming a new pet into your household is an exciting time and Queenstown Veterinary Hospital veterinarians are ready to work with you to to give him or her the very best start.
 Establishing a routine of regular examinations as soon as possible after your new pet joins your family is crucial as it allows us to get to know your pet both medically and socially.

 Early Exams Benefit Your Pet

-A veterinarian should exam a new puppy or kitten as soon as possible.
+A veterinarian should examine a new puppy or kitten as soon as possible.
 We will perform a thorough exam and review what vaccinations and parasite treatments your new pet has already received.
-We will be able to give you the best advice on check when to start regular examinations and vaccinations, usually beginning at 6–8 weeks of age.
+We will be able to give you the best advice on checking when to start regular examinations and vaccinations, usually beginning at 6–8 weeks of age.

 During your new pet’s initial examination, we will discuss and develop a schedule with you for:

 - Vaccinations based on your pet’s lifestyle and exposure risks

 Your pet’s early visits are useful to begin desensitization of the feet and mouth to help make future dental examinations and nail trims more comfortable for everyone.
 Frequent, positive contact with our staff members from an early age enhances your pet’s future interactions with your family and other people.
 We encourage you to bring your new pet in to visit us weekly, stopping by for a treat, a weight check and a few loving scratches.